Share this:

 Laurel Miltner is the assistant vice president at PR 20/20, a Cleveland-based inbound marketing agency and PR firm.
 Follow Laurel on Twitter: @laurelmackenzie.

-Stay updated: Subscribe to the PR 20/20 blogcheck us out on Facebook or follow the team on Twitter.
+Stay updated: Subscribe to the PR 20/20 blog, or check us out on Facebook.